nandanajayachandran/DTRSC-Tool/README.md

 ## 💻 Development Environment

-The tool was created using Visual Studio Code and runs on any Python-supported platform.
+The tool was created using Visual Studio Code and is compatible with any Python-supported platform.

 ---